usaid-cs/yesterday-i-learned/random.md

+1. [Interpol](https://en.wikipedia.org/wiki/Interpol) is a real organisation facilitating international police cooperation, and Taiwan is not in it.
+1. "Stories" appeal to people who understand that their social media content will eventually come back to haunt them.
+1. The Matrix screensaver was originally [a sushi recipe](https://www.foodandwine.com/news/matrix-code-sushi-recipe).
+1. A "tint" can only be a pure colour plus the colour white, while "shade" can only be a pure colour with the colour black.
+If it is both then use "tone" instead.
+1. [Domain fronting](https://en.wikipedia.org/wiki/Domain_fronting) hides the true domain of an API service.
+1. Tons of datacenter servers are compromised at the hardware level by [Chinese nation-level hardware hacks](https://www.bloomberg.com/news/features/2018-10-04/the-big-hack-how-china-used-a-tiny-chip-to-infiltrate-america-s-top-companies) that disguise as signal couplers, but are actually "injecting its own code or altering the order of the instructions the CPU was meant to follow".
+It is expected that consumer devices made in China are also part of the attack.
+1. Three or more stations operating (say a radio) over a common frequency, it's called [a net](https://en.wikipedia.org/wiki/Amateur_radio_net) because the resulting graph looks like a net.
+[Such an operation](https://en.wikipedia.org/wiki/Net_operation) has a supervisor sometimes.
+1. A [drey](https://www.thefreedictionary.com/drey) is a squirrel nest.
 1. "Wright", "Zimmermann", and "Schreiner" are all surnames for "carpenter".
 1. [Amazon does things in scale.](https://www.youtube.com/watch?v=UyohSu-Ft_U) It is only interested in things that can be done cheaper or better if there are a thousand times more users than there are currently.
 1. The Queen in chess was known as the (prime) minister.